Pikahsso: Music style

 Jones has been influenced by the styles of artists such as Big Daddy Kane, Kool G. Rap, J. Dilla, Stevie Wonder, Erykah Badu, Marvin Gaye, The Pharcyde, A Tribe Called Quest, and music instrumentalist and composer Miguel Atwood-Ferguson.

-Known for adding the letter “p” to creative word play along with his own singing vocals and free-styles in his music, Jones credits himself as the founder of what he calls “Celestial Brainphunk”.
+Known for adding the letter “p” to creative word play along with his singing vocals and free-styles in his music, Jones credits himself as the founder of what he calls “Celestial Brainphunk”.
 He defines his music style as a concoction of hip hop, R&B, jazz, and salsa elements combined with derivatives of funk.
 In an interview with MTV Rapfix Live, Rapper Fabolous discussed Pikahsso’s video for “P-00,” stating of his musical style “…it caught my attention just from being different.”
 In the same interview, MTV host Sway Calloway stated that his was “definitely a different style for coming out of Dallas.”
 Questlove's site Okayplayer.com reviews Jones' work in PPT's first album titled Tres Monos in Love stating, "The beats are mainly upbeat soul, which provides a canvas for Pikahsso’s harmonizing."